stevebelton/stevebelton.github.io/index.md

 ![bookapp-aci](/bookapp-aci.png)

-Such a great way to test a container if you don't have access to Minikube or AKS or any other Kubernetes service - and with the benefit of hosting it in the public cloud with a publicly visible URL!
+Such a great way to test a container if you don't have access to **Minikube** or **AKS** or any other **Kubernetes** service - and with the benefit of hosting it in the public cloud with a publicly visible URL!

 ### There is always another way!
 Just to make things complete, there is another way to deploy ACI containers - we can use a YAML files (or ARM Template).
-We can deploy a single instance ACI Container Group.
+We can deploy a single instance **ACI Container Group**.
 Create a file called `deploy-bookapp.yaml` and paste the following content in:
 ```
 apiVersion: 2018-06-01
 location: eastus